ForgeRock/forgeops/how-tos/production-workflow.md

-The previous forgeops tool was not designed for production use, but instead was intended to be used as an example of the resources necessary to get the Ping Identity Platform (PIP) running in Kubernetes (k8s).
+The previous forgeops tool was not designed for production use, but instead was intended to be used as an example of the resources necessary to get the Ping Advanced Identity Software (PAIS) running in Kubernetes (k8s).
 The new tool was designed for production use, and these instructions describe the intended setup and workflow for production environments.